MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-overview.md

 ## Frequently asked questions

-**Question:** Looking at dataset and report item folder definitions only a few files are marked as required, what happens if I delete them?
+**Question:** Looking at dataset and report artifact folder definitions only a few files are marked as required, what happens if I delete them?

 **Answer:** Power BI Desktop will automatically generate them when saved.